Add to collection

 About 80% of the atmosphere lies within 16 km of the Earth’s surface.
 On moving out from the surface, the atmosphere thins out until it merges with outer space.

 One practical way of placing a limit on the extent of the atmosphere was proposed by Theodore von Kármán (1881–1963), a Hungarian-American engineer involved in the aeroplane and spacecraft industries.
 He suggested that a limit be placed at 100 km above the Earth’s surface.
-It is at this altitude that an aircraft would need to fly at a speed equivalent to an orbiting spacecraft to give it enough lift to remain airborne.
+It is at this altitude22 that an aircraft would need to fly at a speed equivalent to an orbiting spacecraft to give it enough lift23 to remain airborne.
 This arbitrary line is called the Kármán line

 Layers based on temperature